mattbcowan/30-projects-30-days/02-profile-card/README.md

 Let's get started.
 First off, in yesterday's build I realized that I forgot to make ANY MEDIA QUERIES.
 I messed up.
 So today we are starting out mobile first.
 To begin I'm making a styles.css and adding in my initial styles from the style guide and my desktop media query.

 After getting the styles set up I went in and adjusted the HTML to section things out.
 This is pretty standard for me with these Frontend Mentor projects.
+I added in the images from the image folder in their specific locations based on the provided designs.

+Once the HTML was cleaned up it was time to work on the mobile version of the design.
+My main focus was the card itself.
+That's what I think will be the hardest part as the background is just setting the bubbles in the right places.
+I measured the card width based on the mobile design and made that the width for the mobile styles.

 ### Built with